ADA Compliance

 Tax Credits and Deductions

-As stated by the Disability Rights Section of the Department of Justice:
+Here's what it says in the Disability Rights Section of the Department of Justice:

 "The tax credit is available to businesses that have total revenues of $1,000,000 or less in the previous tax year or 30 or fewer full-time employees.
 This credit can cover 50% of the eligible access expenditures in a year up to $10,250 (maximum credit of $5,000).
 The tax credit can be used to offset the cost of undertaking barrier removal and alterations to improve accessibility; providing accessible formats such as Braille, large print and audio tape; making available a sign language interpreter or a reader for customers or employees, and for purchasing certain adaptive equipment."